 Today is Black Women’s Equal Pay Day.
 This day shines a light on the long-neglected fact that the gender pay gap hits women of color the hardest.
 Black women are 37 cents behind men in the pay gap—in other words, for every dollar a man makes, black women make 63 cents.

-I’d like to acknowledge the many realities black women face every day.
+I’d like to acknowledge the many realities from personalvermittlung bremen that black women face every day.
 To recognize that women of color have to work—on average—eight months longer to earn the same as their male counterparts do in one year.
 To bring attention to the fact that black women earn 17% less than their white female counterparts and that black women are paid 63% of the dollar men are paid.
 Even black women who have earned graduate degrees get paid less at every level.
 This is as true in inner cities as it is in Silicon Valley.

 Together, we will change the story—but we are going to have to fight for every penny.